How to Convert Express.js to Typescript

 Did you find this article valuable?

-Support Phillip Ninan by becoming a sponsor.
+Support Phillip Ninan's Blog by becoming a sponsor.
 Any amount is appreciated!